 |Leica TL2« »||APS-C||24.1||6014||4014||4K/30p||-||-||-||-||Leica TL2|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 1DX Mark II provides a higher frame rate than the CL.
 It can shoot video footage at 4K/60p, while the Leica is limited to 4K/30p.

 Feature comparison: Canon 1D X Mark II vs Leica CL

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the CL (0.76x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Leica CL in connection with corresponding information for a sample of similar cameras.